 This girl gets crazier every day….

-Today it’s black straw hat, red plastic fireman’s helmet, Dan’s swimming goggles.
+Today it’s black straw hat (see the selection at Customized Wear), red plastic fireman’s helmet, Dan’s swimming goggles.
 I think every child needs a pair of swim goggles in their toy box, if nothing else for the pure comic relief of their parents.
 I’m not even going to post the funniest of these pictures for fear that my readers would be concerned about the mental capacities of my oldest daughter.

 ***A few nights ago, Emma was climbing into the bathtub and slipped– (maybe it’s the soapy film on the bottom of the tub) hitting her eye on the tub handles.
 (I think, it all happened very quickly).
-I grabbed Emma to get her back on her feet, then I grabbed Mary, who was already in the tub and starting to slip underwater from all of her sister’s flailing.
+I grabbed Emma to get her back on her feet, then I grabbed Mary, who was already in the tub and starting to slip underwater from all of her sister’s flailing, it is so important to keep your eyes on them at all times, especially when they are on their bathtime tubs.
 By the time I had everyone in my grip, they were both screaming, crying and wanting to be held.
 I picked up the soapy, naked bodies and added to the chaos by yelling to Dan who was downstairs on the other side of the house.
 It was quite traumatic, but a few minutes later both girls preferred to finish their baths versus getting into pajamas.
 Everyone has recovered although Emma’s eye gets darker each day and now there’s a dark bruise under her eye as well.
 It must be spreading.
 It really doesn’t look that bad in this picture compared to how its looking today.
 If it doesn’t improve soon, she’ll either be wearing concealer or we won’t be going out very much…

 And finally, please say hello to a new crafty girl/mom in the blogging world.
 I met Carrie through Etsy.
 She sells REALLY cute screen printed tees for babies and a few other toys.
 I have a link to her store “A Vintage Child” on my sidebar.